AEO and GEO Optimization Guide

 How AI Pulls Your Content

 Most modern AI systems rely on some form of retrieval-augmented generation.
-In simple terms, that means they pull in external content, extract useful pieces, and then generate an answer based on what they trust most.
+In simple terms, they pull in external content, extract useful pieces, and generate an answer based on what they trust most.

-Tools like ChatGPT, Perplexity, and Google’s Gemini all describe this process slightly differently, but the underlying behavior is consistent.
+Tools like ChatGPT, Perplexity, and Google’s Gemini describe this slightly differently, but the underlying behavior is consistent: they don’t consume your entire page — they extract segments.

 The first part of the page matters most

-When AI tools retrieve content from the web, they typically chunk pages into sections.
-The opening paragraphs are often treated as the highest-signal summary of what the page is about.
+When AI tools retrieve content, they chunk pages into sections — and the opening paragraphs are often treated as the highest-signal summary of what the page is about.

 Why direct answers beat clever intros

 AI systems are optimized to answer questions.
-When the content they retrieve contains a clear, declarative answer that closely matches the question being asked, that content is far more likely to be reused.
+When the content they retrieve contains a clear, declarative answer that closely matches the question, that content is far more likely to be reused.

 - short definitions